SuperOfficeDocs/superoffice-docs/user-guide/en/sale/sales-guide/working-with-sales-guide.md

 ### The Quotation stage

-1. All of the follow-ups and documents in the **First meeting** stage have been completed and you want to go to the next stage in the sales guide.
+1. All of the follow-ups and documents in the **First meeting** stage are completed and you want to go to the next stage in the sales guide.

     1. Click the **Edit** button on the main **Sale** card.
     2. Click the arrow next to the **Stage** field and select **Quotation** from the list.